EternityForest/iot_devices/docs/README.md

 #### Stateless services

-Nothing should be added here that would preclude a device from being used in a stateless service container with all persistent data on a remote host.
+Ideally, should be added here that would preclude a device from being used in a stateless service container with all persistent data on a remote host.

 #### Describing your data point type